 You will then need to print the 3 pages with your licence info and details of vehicles you are allowed to drive in and any penalties

 Note that ALL pages need to be produced before you are able to take your first driving lesson on public roads

 You can apply for your provisional licence up to 3 months before your 17th Birthday but it will not be valid until you actually turn 17 so you will not be able to take lessons on a public road, or take your theory test until then.

-- You are not currently prevented from driving for any reason.
+- Are currently not prevented from driving for any reason.

-- You can pay by Mastercard, Visa, Maestro, Electron, Delta or Solo debit or credit card
+- Can pay by Mastercard, Visa, Maestro, Electron, Delta or Solo debit or credit card.

-- You can provide addresses of where you have lived over the last three years.
+- Can provide addresses of where you have lived over the last three years.